pattherogue/Ubuntu-CLI-Essentials/README.md

 ## Project Overview

-This project demonstrates proficiency in Ubuntu Linux command-line operations, focusing on file manipulation, text processing, and I/O redirection.
+This write-up documents a project demonstrating proficiency in Ubuntu Linux command-line operations, focusing on file manipulation, text processing, and I/O redirection.
 It showcases fundamental skills essential for efficient system administration and shell scripting in an Ubuntu environment.

 ## Objectives